 There is also a focus on fundamental British values such as the rule of law, political rights and constitutional democracy.

 The programme of Enrichment in Year 10 is taught weekly and delivered by subject specialists.
-It includes topics such as practical economics, study skills, sexual health, drugs and alcohol awareness, bullying/harassment, mental health and British values.
+It includes topics such as practical economics, study skills, advice on work experience, sexual health, drugs and alcohol awareness, bullying/harassment, mental health and British values.